 Is the child currently known to social care?
 YES NO If yes , who is the named social worker: Is the social worker in agreement with this plan?
 YES NO Is the child currently in the TAF process?
 YES NO Is the Lead Professional aware of this plan?
-YES NO Is the child subject to an EHCP?
-YES NO If yes , who is the EHCP Coordinator: Has this plan been agreed with EHCP coordinator?
-YES NO
+YES NO Child's SEN status YES NO Who is the EHCP coordinator: Has the plan been agreed with the EHCP coordinator?
+YES NO Has the child previously had a Fixed Term Exclusion?
+YES NO If yes, the number of sessions missed due to FTE